 I walk in expecting to see my icon sitting on the counter, but I don’t see it anywhere.
 I then start searching throughout the building.
 I check all the tables and then head back into the video game room to look.
 But even with all that, the icon is nowhere in sight.

 The area is pretty bare, so there is really no one for me to ask about it.
 I look around again for the third time before becoming a bit restless.
-I have wasted almost fifteen minutes and the icon isn’t turning up anywhere.
+I know the item has to be hear, for the only other place would have been the library which I had already been to.
+At this point, I have wasted almost fifteen minutes and the icon isn’t turning up anywhere.
 I try to give Abby a call to let her know what is going on, but my walkie talkie doesn’t seem to be working anymore.
 I was at a loss for what to do.
 Where could the icon have gone?

 “Lizzie,” someone then says from behind me.